This post may contain affiliate links. Read my full disclosure policy.

-Savory delicious Filipino Chicken Adobo is so simple!
-Made with common pantry ingredients, this is the perfect dish for busy days, the depth of flavor may just amaze you!
+Tender, juicy Filipino Chicken Adobo in a sticky, tangy, savory glaze.
+Made with common pantry ingredients, this is the perfect dish for busy days, the depth of flavor will amaze you!
+Video.

-Sometimes the simple things are the best!
-That is the case with this classic Filipino dish- simple ingredients that deliver incredible flavor.
+Sometimes simple things are best!
+That is the case with this classic Filipino dish- simple ingredients that deliver incredible depth of flavor.

 Boneless skinless chicken thighs are the best choice for Chicken Adobo.
 The thighs marinate in a simple vinegar soy marinade along with garlic, peppercorns, and bay leaves.
 The chicken is browned, and then the marinade is poured back in and simmered until reduced into a delicious syrupy glaze.
 Savory umami flavor with a delicious tanginess and hint of sweetness.